carlbunn/rfid-musicbox/README.md

 *Note: If you use an Android phone to connect to the ESP8266, you might find you have trouble connecting due to inconsistent support for mDNS in Android phones.
 As a workaround, try connecting using the IP address of the device which you can find using your Router or using an app like [Fing](https://www.fing.com/products/fing-app)*

 ## Usage

+## References
+I used a lot of different references to build this project, and am thankful to a massive amount of online resources.
+Key resources I found extremely helpful included:
+- https://lastminuteengineers.com/how-rfid-works-rc522-arduino-tutorial/ - a great reference on how RFID works, and how to combine it with an Arduino or equivalent device
+-
+-